arquicanedo/TenergyMacApp/README.md

 # TenergyMacApp
-Mac app for Tenergy Solis Smart Food Thermometer
+Mac app for reading the temperature from the Tenergy Solis Smart Food Thermometer.